06 / 7 / 2017 Midnight

 - When vacancies do occur, consider whether a direct replacement is required and if it is, explore whether part-time staff would be interested in increasing their hours before bringing in temporary staff.

-- When a permanent vacancy does occur, explore the option of using the redeployment register.
+- When a permanent vacancy does occur, explore the option of using the regional MoU to support the redeployment of staff.

-- Look at when your substantive staff, it can be more expensive to use temporary staff at evenings and weekends.
+- Look at when you use your substantive staff, it can be more expensive to use temporary staff at evenings and weekends.

 - Ensure that you are not re-employing your own substantive staff back into the organisation to work on a part time basis.

-Further information is available on the manage your workforce, create a sustainable supply page.
+Further information is available in the manage your workforce, create a sustainable supply section.

 4. Work Collaboratively